 Mobile phone policy

 Pupils are not allowed to use their mobile phone at all during the school day and must store them securely in their lockers or in their bags.
-The only exception to this rule is for members of Year 12 and 13 who are allowed to use them in the Sixth Form Centre when they are not in class.
+The only exception to this rule is for members of years 12 and 13 who are allowed to use them in the sixth form centre when they are not in class.

 Pupils & parents